mohkoma/change-log/README.md

 ## Usage

 The package will automatically register itself.
 You can publish the config-file and the views with:
 `php artisan vendor:publish --provider="Mohkoma\ChangeLog\ChangeLogServiceProvider"`

-you can create new log through the package route `/dev/changelog/create/` and you can show them through `/dev/changelog`.
-Also you can get the data as json using `/dev/changelog/json`.

-## Configuration

 You can publish the config-file and the views with:
 `php artisan vendor:publish --provider="Mohkoma\ChangeLog\ChangeLogServiceProvider"`

+## Routes

+`/dev/changelog/create/` for showing the form.
+`/dev/changelog` for showing the list of the logs.
+`/dev/changelog/json` show logs as a json object

+## Configuration

 ```php
 <?php